 In a recent survey conducted by Australian Paediatric Surveillance Unit published last year less than half of paediatricians said rare diseases were adequately covered in their medical degree, and only 50% said they were adequately covered during FRACP training.

 There are approximately 8000 rare diseases so it is unrealistic to include every disease in medical school and postgraduate curriculums and even harder to fit them into a single blog post!

 So instead, let’s think about inherited metabolic conditions as an example of how, by careful history, thorough examination and judicious use of investigations, we can play our part in early diagnosis leading to more favourable outcomes in line with the ongoing development of increasingly effective treatments and even cures for some of these conditions.

-The take home messages from this post are not intended to be in the minutiae of metabolic pathways (not least because you’d need someone much cleverer than me to tell you about those) but the prompts to ask more frequently – “could this be a rare disease?” and to be vigilant about deviations from common pattern of diseases which should prompt more in depth investigation and wise collaboration with specialist services for more precise diagnostic clarity.
+The take-home messages from this post are not intended to be in the minutiae of metabolic pathways (not least because you’d need someone much cleverer than me to tell you about those) but the prompts to ask more frequently – “could this be a rare disease?” and to be vigilant about deviations from the common pattern of diseases which should prompt more in-depth investigation and wise collaboration with specialist services for more precise diagnostic clarity.

 So which patients may have an inherited metabolic disorder?

 The presentations of children with metabolic conditions, particularly in the emergency department, are often non-specific making it even more likely of missing the diagnosis but the key is to think of metabolic or indeed rare disease when things don’t quite fit together…

 It’s any sick neonate where things don’t quite fit the expected pattern, they need covering for infection of course, but a sick neonate is more likely to have multiple repeated septic screens looking for an elusive infection before someone thinks to do a metabolic workup.